MatAtBread/nodent/README.md

 | --use=_mode_ 		| Ignore any "use nodent" directive in the source file, and force compilation _mode_ to be `es7`,`promises`,`generators`. `engine` or `default`
 | --wrapAwait 		| Allow `await` with a non-Promise expression [more info...](#differences-from-the-es7-specification)
 | --lazyThenables 	| Evaluate async bodies lazily in 'es7' mode.
 See the [Changelog](#changelog) for 2.4.0 for more information
+| --noruntime		| Compile code (in -promises or -engine mode) for execution with no runtime requirement at all

 Use within your Node scripts
 ============================